 Environmental accounting (non-consolidated data for former MES）

-MES spent a total of ¥1,160 million on investments and costs related to environmental preservation efforts.
+MES spent a total of ¥1,030 million on investments and costs related to environmental preservation efforts.
 A detailed break-down of these expenditures is shown on the bottom.
 The categories for environmental preservation costs are based on the Environmental Conservation Cost Categories shown in the Environmental Accounting Guidelines 2005.
-These expenditures included a total of ¥170 million spent on investment, consisting of ¥150 million spent on research and development, ¥98 million spent on energy conservation of global environment conservation, and ¥50 million spent on pollution prevention cost such as exhaust gas measures.
-Total non-investment costs came to ¥990 million, which included ¥600 million spent on the research and development of environmentally friendly energy-saving products, ¥130 million allocated to resource circulation costs such as waste treat-ment, ¥120 million for pollution prevention costs, and ¥80 million as the cost for preservation of the global environment, including energy conservation.
+These expenditures included a total of ¥190 million spent on investment, consisting of ¥150 million spent on research and development, ¥6.8 million spent on energy conservation of global environment conservation, and ¥31.1 million spent on pollution prevention cost such as exhaust gas measures.
+Total non-investment costs came to ¥840 million, which included ¥530 million spent on the research and development of environmentally friendly energy-saving products, ¥76.6 million for conservation cost such as energy saving, ¥87.9 million for resource recycling, and ¥110 million as the cost for pollution prevention costs such as exhaust gas and wastewater-treatment.

 - Sustainability Topics